 The trafficker makes the girl so scared that she becomes afraid to talk to anyone about the problem she has.

-"They start taking drugs to forget what is happening to them."
+"She takes drugs to forget what is happening to her."

 The life of being a prostitute is very hard.
 The trafficker gives the girl drugs so that she will do what they tell her to do.